Snuffleevees-Paltanchez/snuffleevees-paltanchez.github.io/README.md

 This template uses Husky to run ESLint and Prettier on commit.
 If you want to skip this, use `git commit --no-verify`.

+## Tests

+We use Cypress for end-to-end and component testing.
+Currently you can execute the following scripts:

+- `npm run cypress`: This command opens the Cypress Test Runner, allowing you to interactively run and debug tests.
+- `npm run cy:run-e2e`: This command runs end-to-end tests in headless mode.
+- `npm run cy:run-unit`: This command runs component tests in headless mode.

+Make sure to review the [Cypress documentation](https://docs.cypress.io/) for more advanced usage and configuration options.

 ## Pull requests conventions

 Our PR merging process follows a **squash and merge** policy.
 This means individual commit messages aren't as important as the pull request title and description.
 All individual commits are squashed into a single commit, defined by the PR details, and merged into the corresponding branches.